 The central nervous system sends messages to all parts of the body, but when the signals have trouble reaching the expected “receiver” place, problems arise.

 The paresthesia is asymptomatic of possible entrapment neuropathies and spinal nerve compression.
-Gradual numbness and acute pain are some of the most common symptoms in lumbosacral radiculopathy and carpal tunnel syndrome .
+Gradual numbness and acute pain are the most common symptoms of lumbosacral radiculopathy and carpal tunnel syndrome.

-External agents can easily disrupt the body’s natural chemical balance, making it difficult to pinpoint a single cause in particular because many factors can cause paresthesias.
+External agents can easily disrupt the body’s natural chemical balance, making it difficult to pinpoint a single cause because many factors can cause paresthesias.

-For example, in autoimmune diseases such as rheumatoid arthritis and lupus erythematosus .
-Diabetes also leads to damage several nerves causing Paresthesias.
+For example, in autoimmune diseases such as rheumatoid arthritis and lupus erythematosus.
+Diabetes also leads to damage to several nerves causing Paresthesias.